yildimay/chem_assist1.2/README.md

 - The app will show a warning in the sidebar if no API key is configured
 - Non-AI features (like input creation from templates) work without API keys
 - Error fixing and AI suggestions require valid API keys
+- Environment variables are preferred over .env files for better deployment

 ## 🔧 Troubleshooting

 If you see "No LLM API key found" error:
 1. Make sure you have a valid API key
-2. Check that the `.env` file exists and contains your key
+2. Check that the environment variable is set: `echo $GROQ_API_KEY`
+3. For Streamlit Cloud, verify secrets are configured in the dashboard
-3. Restart the Streamlit app after adding the key
+4. Restart the Streamlit app after setting the key